Exploring the Potential of Residual Impurities in Germanium Detectors for Low-Mass Dark Matter Detection: The Property of Electric Dipole States

 where $r$ represents the distance between the center of the dipole and either Point S or Point N, respectively.

-Note that the size of the dipole is highly dependent on temperature and is determined by the Onsager radius, given by $R=\frac{1}{4\pi\varepsilon\varepsilon_{0} k_{B}T}$, where $\varepsilon=16.2$ represents the relative permittivity for Ge, $\varepsilon_{0}$ is the permittivity of free space, $k_{B}$ is the Boltzmann constant, and $T$ denotes the temperature.
+Note that the size of the dipole is highly dependent on temperature and is determined by the Onsager radius~\cite{onsager}, given by $r_c=\frac{e^2}{4\pi\epsilon\epsilon_{0} k_{B}T}$, in which charge carriers can be considered to be bound since their mutual attraction energy $\frac{e^2}{4\pi\epsilon\epsilon_{0} r_{c}} > k_{B}T$, where $e$ is the unit of electrical charge, $\epsilon=16.2$, and $\epsilon_{0}$ is the permittivity of free space as defined before, $k_{B}$ is the Boltzmann constant, and $T$ denotes the temperature.
 This equation allows us to evaluate the strength of the electric field generated by a dipole.
 Figure~\ref{fig:fieldstrength} illustrates the electric field strength produced by dipole states as a function of the distance from the center of the dipole.

-As depicted in Figure~\ref{fig:fieldstrength}, the field strength generated by a dipole is substantially higher at 5.2 K compared to 40 mK.
-This disparity explains why a Ge detector can operate at low voltage, around a few volts, at 40 mK but not at 5.2 K. The maximum field strength at 40 mK reaches approximately 1 V/cm, while at 5.2 K, within a few microns of distance, the average field strength is around 100 V/cm.
-Such a potent field has a significant impact on reducing the overall electric field for drifting charges across the detector, resulting in charge trapping.
-Consequently, this reduction in the total field close to the dipole states leads to the capture of charges, culminating in the formation of cluster dipole states.
+As illustrated in Figure~\ref{fig:fieldstrength}, the field strength generated by a dipole is notably higher at 5.2 K compared to 40 mK.
+This difference accounts for the Ge detector's ability to operate at low voltage, around a few volts, at 40 mK but not at 5.2 K. At 40 mK, the average field strength is below 10$^{-2}$ V/cm.
+The maximum field strength at 40 mK reaches approximately 10 V/cm for the field along the axis of the dipole and 10$^{-2}$ V/cm for the field along the perpendicular bisector.
+However, the peak feature of the field along the axis of the dipole occurs when the denominator in Equation (4) tends to zero.
+Contrastingly, at 5.2 K, within a few microns of distance, the average field strength is around 100 V/cm.
+This potent field significantly reduces the overall electric field for drifting charges across the detector, leading to charge trapping.
+Consequently, this reduction in the total field close to the dipole states results in the capture of charges, culminating in the formation of cluster dipole states.

-In the case of an n-type Ge detector, the predominant impurity is phosphorus.
-As illustrated in Figure~\ref{fig:p}, both the ground state of phosphorus and a dipole state of phosphorus are depicted.
-When phosphorus is in its ground state, it has no capacity to trap charge.
-Upon cooling the detector to 5.2 K, a dipole state of phosphorus forms, as evident in Figure~\ref{fig:p}.
+In the case of an n-type Ge detector, when an impurity atom is in its ground state, it has no capacity to trap charge.
+Upon cooling the detector to 5.2 K, a dipole state of an impurity atom forms, as illustrated in Figure~\ref{fig:p}.
 This n-type dipole state is capable of capturing charges, resulting in the formation of an n-type cluster dipole state, as demonstrated in Figure~\ref{fig:p1}.